 Campus human resources and procurement offices, as well as other campus designee(s) responsible for all or a portion of the independent contractor process should review this technical letter in its entirety to ensure compliance.
-Campuses are responsible for making independent contractor determinations and may refer to the attached CSU Independent Contractor Guidelines for modifying or developing new campus procedures.
+Campuses are responsible for making independent contractor determinations and may refer to the attached CSU Independent Contractor Guidelines and forms for guidance.